Available Position Profile - Executive Director

 The Executive Director sets the tone and atmosphere that motivates a multitude of people – Staff, Board, Donors, Members, Volunteers, and members of the community – to be engaged in and committed to The Art Project.

-Acts as a spokesperson.
+Acts as a spokesperson for TAP.

 Drafts policies for the approval of the Board and prepares required documentation.

 Oversees the efficient and effective day-to-day operations of TAP and maintains the facilities.

 Provides support to the Board by preparing meeting agendas and supporting materials.

 Keeps the Board apprised of TAP’s financial situation each month or more often as needed.